AlexMendozaEt/Vite-React-GetThatHome/README.md

 Features:

-- Seamless Browsing: Whether you're a visitor or a registered user, our platform offers a smooth browsing experience, enabling you to effortlessly explore a wide range of houses and apartments.
+- **Seamless Browsing**: Whether you're a visitor or a registered user, our platform offers a smooth browsing experience, enabling you to effortlessly explore a wide range of houses and apartments.

-- Personalized Favorites List: Sign in to enjoy the perks of having your own account.
+- **Personalized Favorites List**: Sign in to enjoy the perks of having your own account.
 You can easily create and manage a curated list of your favorite properties, making your search organized and stress-free.

-- Landlord-Friendly: List your rental properties hassle-free.
+- **Landlord-Friendly**: List your rental properties hassle-free.
 Expand your reach and connect with more potential tenants effortlessly.

 ## Demo